-Welcome to the new Astrospheric Photo of the Month website.
+Welcome to Astrospheric's Photo of the Month

 Each month a member submitted photo will be showcased

 for the entire community to enjoy and learn from.

 To learn more about the community and how to participate, please follow this link.

 A Sun Illuminated ISS Transits The Moon

 This months photo comes from the East Coast and captures a rather special event.
 Not only is the ISS difficult to

 capture transiting any celestial body, this particular image captures the ISS just hours after the SpaceX Crewed

 Dragon docked with the station.
 Dana Weisbrot captured this stunning image and has shared the details below.